tacic/Falling-Letters/README.md

 HTML, CSS and JS are all in one file.

-You can change the start possition of the letters or the words you want to see in css part of .html file.
+You can change the start possition of the letters, the speed of falling or the words you want to see in css part of .html file.

 ![untitled1](https://user-images.githubusercontent.com/31318398/30928435-f375e8f6-a3bb-11e7-9a39-d68cc14d1ce3.png)